oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-informative.md

 > At the timestamp `2024-01-24T10:00:00.000Z` version `2.0.0` of the SSVC decision point `Mission Impact` was already available.

-### Usage of Unregistered SSVC Decision Point Base Namespace in Non TLP:CLEAR Document
+### Usage of Unregistered SSVC Decision Point Base Namespace in Non TLP:CLEAR Document{#usage-of-unregistered-ssvc-decision-point-base-namespace-in-non-tlp-clear-document}

 For each SSVC decision point given under `selections`, it MUST be tested that the base `namespace` is not an unregistered one if the document is not labeled `TLP:CLEAR`.